kepelrs/nestjs-prisma-crud/README.md

 ## Why

-When building REST API's there are recurrent themes that we would prefer not to implement again and again.
-This package offers opinionated out of the box solutions for some of those (see bellow).
+When building REST API's there is common functionality that we would prefer not to implement again and again.
+This package offers minimal and opinionated out of the box solutions for some of those (see [features](#features) bellow).

 ### Features